Fania/franz-marc/README.md

 CONTINUE: whiteOutBlock / updateColours

+- [ ] hover: remove event listeners so one can't draw on other pages
 - [ ] finetune motionTracking again as slightly off from finger
 - [ ] is writing to localSTorage working properly?
 - [ ] responsiveness